FOXFOXFOX/Fuso_in_mice/README.md

 # Fuso_in_mice
 This repo contains data, metadata, analysis code and figures for the first two experiments in which I infected mice with Fusobacterium nucleatum

+##most analytic code is in fuso nmds.R file

-Analysis and experiment notes as of 3/3/16:
+##Analysis and experiment notes as of 3/3/16:

 OTU00110 appears to be the innoculum, BLASTs to an animalis strain, Emma's lab papers show that the EAVG002 are closest to animalis.